 Many software companies won’t be able to give you accounting advice, and even if they did they might not know about the intricacies of freelancing in production industries.

 Will there be a backlash, riots in the streets and mass disobedience?

 Well, the Daily Telegraph is apoplectic (£), as this measured and restrained headline demonstrates:

 But I suspect not.
 Many small businesses will adjust quite quickly, as long as they can get online.

 I’ve been using the kind of software that will be used for MTD for nearly three years now.
 It’s slick and makes record keeping easy because you can use an app on your phone as well as online.

 I’ve also started using it to do VAT reporting, even though my business doesn’t have to.
 It saves me time.

 The cost is the big problem, and will be a very big problem for some freelancers.
 But two years is a long time.
-By 2023 we might have some good deals to bring the market price down.
+By the time it’s compulsory we might have some good deals to bring the market price down.